CharlesWiltgen/how-to-podcast/remote/index.md

 ## VoIP

-Skype is by far the most popular VoIP solution for podcasters — you can use it not only with Skype users, and with anybody else with a phone number.
+Skype is by far the most popular VoIP solution for podcasters.
+You can use it not only with Skype users, and with anybody else with a phone number.

 * **[Skype](http://skype.com/)**
 * **[Google Hangouts](https://hangouts.google.com/)**